flowerinthenight/zgroup/README.md

 [![main](https://github.com/flowerinthenight/zgroup/actions/workflows/main.yml/badge.svg)](https://github.com/flowerinthenight/zgroup/actions/workflows/main.yml)

 **zgroup** is a library that can manage cluster membership and member failure detection.
 It is based on the [SWIM Protocol](https://www.cs.cornell.edu/projects/Quicksilver/public_pdfs/SWIM.pdf), specifically the **SWIM+Inf.+Susp.** variant of the gossip protocol.

-Linux-only for now.
+A [sample binary](./src/main.zig) is provided to show a way to use the library.
+There's two ways to run the sample: a) manually specifying the join address, and b) using an external service to get the join address.

-To run locally:
+To run locally using a), try:

 ```sh
 # Build the sample binary: